 Because gold fingers do not work well with optical readers due to high surface reflectivity post gold coating, we plan to explore methods to design and build a universal 3D target with both the optical and the electrical properties similar to human skin.
 This would facilitate benchmarking of different optical and capacitive readers, as well as investigation of reader interoperability using the same 3D targets.
-We will also conduct additional evaluation experiments (e.g. to test the resolution of capacitive readers) using gold fingers.
 Additionally, we would like to study how user-induced variabilities, such as the contact-pressure applied on the reader platen and relative finger distortion, impact the quality of the captured fingerprint images.
 To do this, controlled experimentation where known contact-pressure is applied on the reader platen while capturing fingerprint impressions will be performed.
 We also plan to develop anti-spoofing solutions to prevent presentation attacks using 3D printed spoofs.